lukiwieser/shampoome/README.md

 ShampooMe is a web-shop for personalized shampoos.

-This project is a prototype with a focus on the business process.
-It uses the process management tool [Camunda](https://camunda.com/) as backbone.
+This project is a prototype focused on the business process of ordering a personalized shampoo.
+It uses the process management tool [Camunda](https://camunda.com/) as its backbone.

 ## Getting Started